dcampman/TimeKeeper/readme.md

 - Start, pause, and resume timers for each task with a single button.
 - Pause and resume all timers with a dedicated button.
 - Customize the task name and logo on the button.
-- Display the tracked time on the button in HH:MM format.
-- Automatically resize the task logo to fit the button.
 - Export tracked time in JSON, CSV, or plain text format.

 ## Installation